Ovil101/MazeSolver/README.md

 - be a black and white image.
 - have walls that are black and paths that are white.
-- The start must be in the top row and the finish must be in the bottom row
+- start in the top row and finish in the bottom row